 The difference is extra ingredients!
 Canned pumpkin puree, or 100% pure pumpkin, only contains cooked and mashed pumpkin.
 That’s it!
 Pumpkin pie filling has cooked and mashed pumpkin as well as added flavors and spices, as well as added sugars too.
 Using 100% pumpkin allows you to customize your dishes, adding in the spices desired and adding in the amount and type of sweetness needed for your recipe if required.
 For this reason, 100% pure pumpkin puree should be used in this recipe.

-Pumpkin Spice Syrup for Coffee (& More!)
+Pumpkin Spice Latte Syrup Recipe

 Equipment